cap-js/docs/java/developing-applications/building.md

   }
 }
 ```
 A `package-lock.json` is also created during project creation with the `cds-services-archetype`.
-This allows the `npm ci` to run successfully and all transitive dependencies of @sap/cds-dk to be pinned to fix versions.
-With this, you can ensure that the CDS build is fully reproducible.
+The lock file is needed for `npm ci` to run successfully and pins the transitive dependencies of @sap/cds-dk to fixed versions.
+Fixing the versions ensures that the CDS build is fully reproducible.

 ::: warning